Let me start with a small story that I read a few years ago from a book whose name I can’t remember (feel free to let me know):

 The human mind has evolved in a way to try and judge the interiors of anything purely by the way it looks.
 It’s evolved as a survival strategy.

-This is also why kings and dictators wore something markedly different from the rest of the population’s clothing – usually a crown.
+This is also why kings and dictators wear something markedly different from the rest of the population’s clothing – usually a crown.

 And also why modern-day militaries tend to be strict about uniforms.